Born In: Peterhof, Saint Petersburg, Russia

 At times, he was also very naughty.
-At a formal dinner, he removed the shoes of a lady guest from under the table and showed it to the Tsar.
+Once at a formal dinner, he removed the shoes of a lady guest from under the table and showed them to the Tsar.
 He returned it only after his father sternly insisted that he should, but not before placing strawberries in each of them.

-As Alexei turned eight or nine, Tsar Nicholas II began to prepare him for his royal duties, taking him to his meetings with government ministers and military commanders.
+As Alexei turned 8 or 9, Tsar Nicholas II began to prepare him for his royal duties, taking him to his meetings with government ministers and military commanders.
 He also made him wear Russian military uniforms and very soon Alexei grew a fondness for them.

-As the hetman of the Cossack regiments, Alexei was given a Cossack uniform, complete with a fur hat, boots and a dagger.
-While he wore such uniform in winters, in summer he was dressed in a sailor’s uniform.
-Sometime, he would also don the uniform of the Jaeger regiment.
+As the Hetman of the Cossack regiments, Alexei was given a Cossack uniform, complete with a fur hat, boots, and a dagger.
+While he wore that uniform in winter, in summer he was dressed in a sailor’s uniform.
+Sometimes, he would also don the uniform of the Jaeger regiment.

 Although he knew four languages, Alexei spoke only Russian.
-His parents instilled in him a love for Russian cuisine, folk art and costumes.
-During the World War I, he lived with his father at the army headquarters in Mogilev for long stretches of time.
+His parents instilled in him a love for Russian cuisine, folk art, and costumes.
+During World War I, he lived with his father at the army headquarters in Mogilev for long stretches of time.

 In 1915, he visited the military headquarters at Stavka, where he would eat black bread with the soldiers, refusing the meal he generally ate in the palace because the soldiers did not have them.
 In 1916, he was given the title of Lance Corporal and was very proud of it.

-Initially, Nicholas II wanted to move to UK or France, but was refused asylum.
+Initially, Nicholas II wanted to move to the UK or France but was refused asylum.
 In August 1917, the family was evacuated to Tobolsk in the Urals by the Kerensky government.
 It was planned that they would be sent abroad via Japan in the spring of 1918.

-On 30 April 1918, the royal family was transferred to the town of Yekaterinburg, their final destination.
-However, because Alexei was very ill due to hemorrhage caused by a fall, he and two of his sisters joined their parents one month later.
+On April 30, 1918, the royal family was transferred to the town of Yekaterinburg, their final destination.
+However, because Alexei was very ill due to a hemorrhage caused by a fall, he and two of his sisters joined their parents one month later.

-At Yekaterinburg, they were imprisoned in the two-storey home of the military engineer Nikolay Nikolayevich Ipatiev.
-Later, it was referred to as the "house of special purpose".
+At Yekaterinburg, they were imprisoned in the two-story home of the military engineer Nikolay Nikolayevich Ipatiev.
+Later, it was referred to as the "house of special purpose."

-While Alexei sat in his wheelchair, he saw his parents, sisters and servants being shot dead.
+While Alexei sat in his wheelchair, he saw his parents, sisters, and servants being shot dead.
 Thereafter, he too was shot repeatedly, but the bullets were deflected by a band of precious gems worn inside his shirt.
-Finally he died when they shot him in his head.
+Finally, he died when they shot him in the head.

 The Bolsheviks first threw the bodies into an abandoned mineshaft.
 Later, they had them removed and buried in another concealed pit.